 The Medicare Access to Radiology Care Act (MARCA)

-The Medicare Access to Radiology Care Act (MARCA) legislation was introduced in the 112th and 113th Congress and would have recognized radiologist assistants and radiology practitioner assistants as nonphysician providers of health care services authorizing physician reimbursement paid to the facility or supervising radiologist through the Centers of Medicare and Medicaid Services (CMS) for services performed by radiology physician extenders in the states that have laws establishing radiologist assistant guidelines.
+The Medicare Access to Radiology Care Act (MARCA) legislation, previously introduced in the 112th and 113th Congresses, has been introduced in the 114th Congress as House Resolution 4614.
+This bill will recognize registered radiologist assistants and certified radiology practitioner assistants, collectively known as radiologist assistants, as nonphysician providers of health care services by Medicare.
+H.R.
+4614 authorizes physician reimbursement paid to the facility or supervising radiologist through the Centers of Medicare and Medicaid Services (CMS) for services performed by radiologist assistants in the states that have laws establishing RA guidelines.

-The radiology physician extender has advanced education and training and can expertly and safely perform radiologic assessments and certain procedures that traditionally were performed only by radiologists.
+The radiologist assistant has advanced education and training and can expertly and safely perform radiologic assessments and certain procedures that traditionally were performed only by radiologists.